zanematthew/zm-ajax-login-register/readme.txt

 == Description ==

-With zM Ajax Login & Register, you can create a custom login and registration page.
+With ZM Ajax Login & Register, you can create a custom login and registration page.
 No need for any custom post types, just create a normal WordPress page, add your own custom logo, text, and use the following shortcode `[ajax_login]`, `[ajax_register]`.

 From the settings you can assign login and register modal boxes to menu items, and add a redirect URL.
 By assigning the login and register modals to menu items users will be able to click menu items, will display a single login or register form in a modal without any post content.
 Once the users login they can be redirected to a custom page, for example: "dashboard", or "welcome".